There are many things you can do to get yourself in the best position to get a mortgage.

 Aside from getting a free 25% bonus…

-If you already have money in a Help to Buy ISA, that’s fine.
-You can keep saving into the account until 30th November 2029 when all accounts will close, and you must claim your bonus before 1st December 2030.
+The Help to Buy ISA has now closed, but if you already have an account open, that’s fine.
+You can keep saving into it until 30th November 2029 when all accounts will close, and you must claim your bonus before 1st December 2030.

 If you currently have a Help to Buy ISA, you can transfer your funds into a Lifetime ISA, or you can save into both accounts.
 Just be aware that you’ll only be able to use the bonus from one of them to buy your first home.